Kambaba Jasper from Madagascar

 The EPI (Institut für Edelstein Prufüng) or Institute for Gemstone Testing in Germany published a detailed report in one of its bulletins but unfortunately they're only available to members and are only published in German.
 Nevertheless paraphrasing a bit from their findings, thin-section and X-Ray diffraction analyses have shown that the kabamba material is not a type of jasper at all, it’s volcanic, the green groundmass is composed mainly of quartz, pyroxene (aegirine) with orbicles of alkali feldspar embedded with streaky aggregates comprising tiny needles of amphibole (riebeckite to pargasite).
 The formation is not fully understood but is most likely to be a volcanic rock that has been “overprinted” by a weak metamorphism.
 In mineral composition it’s very similar to a rock originating in Mexico that’s generally referred to in the lapidary world as “Eldarite” although the colouration is the reverse of the Madagascan material.
 Eldarite has a dark groundmass and pale orbical patterns and Kabamba Jasper has a pale groundmass and dark orbicles.
 Eldarite is also known in America as “Nebula Stone” since after being polished, the patterns resemble nebulae in outer space.
 The two rocks are nevertheless sufficiently similar from a mineralogical perspective that the EPI recommends the names “Eldarite” and “Kambaba” (with its several spelling variations) should be regarded as synonyms.
 They also advise that the name “Kabamba Jasper” should be replaced by "Kabamba Stone." (this is the original thread)

-If correct, it's completely understandable why information about the two stones has become mixed up and with the continuous plagiarism and paraphrasing of articles, it has led to a great deal of confusion and inaccuracy.
-Photos of the different rocks plus additional information can be found in this article (you'll need to scroll down to see the thread).
+With this in mind, it's completely understandable why information about the two materials has become mixed up and with the continuous plagiarism and paraphrasing of articles online, it has led to a great deal of confusion and inaccuracy.
+Photos of kambaba jasper and kambaby ocean jasper plus additional information can be found in this article (you'll need to scroll down to see the thread).

-The stone that we have always known as kambaba jasper or crocodile jasper has distinctive green and black colouration and is used mostly for lapidary purposes.
-Until fairly recently we were unaware of the existence of the variety of ocean jasper known as kambaby ocean jasper.
+The stone that I have always known as kambaba or crocodile jasper has distinctive green and black colouration and is used almost exclusively for lapidary purposes.
+Ocean jasper looks quite different.
+Until doing research for this article, I was unaware that ocean jasper was correctly known as kambaby ocean jasper.

-Kambaba jasper grades 6½ to 7 on Mohs scale of mineral hardness and like so many plant and animal species in Madagascar, it cannot be found anywhere else in the world.
+Kambaba grades 6½ to 7 on Mohs scale of mineral hardness and like so many of the plant and animal species in Madagascar, it cannot be found anywhere else in the world.